Anwealso/cf-click/README.md

 ## Known Bugs

-- On click, extension cannot find the correct file to open in most path cases
+- **[FIXED]** On click, extension cannot find the correct file to open in most path cases
-- The link highlight in the code highlights the whole section of code matched by the regex (i.e. the whole tag) - not just the "capture" (i.e. just the filename) portion of the regex as desired.
+- **[FIXED]** The link highlight in the code highlights the whole section of code matched by the regex (i.e. the whole tag) - not just the "capture" (i.e. just the filename) portion of the regex as desired.
 When fixed this will make the code highlighting less inrusive and give the user a better signifier that they are following the file link specifically
+- Bugs in cfquery table name linking:
+  - Currently only works for the first table in query (the one straight after the FROM operator)